Subpages

 Through training, study, and practice, Rotary Peace Fellows become leaders and catalysts for peace and conflict resolution; many go on to careers in national governments, NGOs, the military, law enforcement, and international organizations like the United Nations and World Bank.

-• University of Queensland, Brisbane, Australia
+•University of Queensland, Australia

-• Uppsala University, Uppsala, Sweden
+•Uppsala University, Sweden

 Benefits